DNHweb/RikiTank/README.md

 The team is composed of :
 * Al3xis : developer, graphist
-* debuss : developer
+* debuss : developer, webmaster
-* thazelart : web designer, developer
+* thazelart : webmaster, developer
 * eramat : profesor, project manager, Guru

 You can follow us on :